COMMISSIONS AND MINISTRIES

 Pastor and Steward Board

-The mission of the Benevolence Committee is to develop, recommend and oversee policies and procedures which establish the type, amount, and frequency of assistance to individuals or families who request assistance.
+The mission of the Benevolence Committee is to develop, recommend, and oversee policies and procedures that establish the type, amount, and frequency of assistance to individuals or families who request assistance.

 BEREAVEMENT COMMITTEE